Camh-git/Tech-returners/Week 4/Mars-rover-project/README.md

 - Rover - L and R to rotate left or right 90 degrees, M to move forward in the direction you are facing
 - Lander - Standard tool commands only
-- Helicopter - M[x,y] where x and y are the x and y co-ordinates of the target landing spot
+- Helicopter - M:x,y where x and y are the x and y co-ordinates of the target landing spot
-- Plane - M[x,y], similar to the helicopter, but at least one block bordering the target must also be clear to land
+- Plane - M:x,y, similar to the helicopter, but at least one block bordering the target must also be clear to land
 - Satellite - Standard tool commands only
-- Orbiter - M[x] where x is the amount you want to move up or down by (think of it as an inclination change)
+- Orbiter - M:x where x is the amount you want to move up or down by (think of it as an inclination change) _Note:_ when moving the helicopter, plane or orbiter it is important that the format be M:x,y or M:x and not M:[x,y] due to the way parseCoOrd behaves

 All vehicles can use any of their equiped tools using the command use:toolname, eg: use:Camera